 This is how the valve opening and closing action sequences are arranged in a Four Stroke Diesel Engine.

-A well-tuned Valve timing diagram will result in the better performance of the engine. similarly, if the engine Valve timing is not set correctly there is a exhaust blown or in complete combustion. this will lead to the bad performance of the engine.
+A well-tuned Valve timing diagram will result in the better performance of the engine. similarly, if the engine Valve timing is not set correctly there is an exhaust blown or incomplete combustion. this will lead to the bad performance of the engine.

-We have discussed the valve timing diagram for the 4 Stroke diesel Engine only.
-For the Petrol Engine also we can draw a valve timing.
-Everything will be same as this valve timing except the fuel ignition principle.
-In petrol Engine we use the Air-Fuel mixture and spark plug for the combustion process.
-The rest is same.
-Please let us know your thoughts in the comment section below.
+We have discussed the valve timing diagram for the Four-Stroke Diesel Engine only.
+For the Four-stroke Petrol Engine also we can draw valve timing.
+Everything will be the same as this valve timing except the fuel ignition principle.
+In Four-stroke petrol Engine, we use the Air-Fuel mixture and spark plug for the combustion process.
+The rest is the same.
+But for a two-stroke Engine, we will have a Port Timing Diagram.
+If you have any thoughts on this topic, Please let us know in the comment section below.